7 Marvelous Ways To Save Money on Summer Vacation

 Visit tourist centers, cultural centers, or chamber of commerce websites to find information on tourist tours and fees and coupons for resorts, hotels, and restaurants.

-Buy “Entertainment Books” from the chamber of commerce in the state you plan to vacation to find out about discounts and specials.
+Check Groupon and Living Social for the area you plan to vacation in to find out about discounts and specials.